Newcastle-under-Lyme (constituency)

 Newcastle-under-Lyme is a constituency in northern Staffordshire created in 1354 and represented in the House of Commons of the UK Parliament since 2024 by Adam Jogee of the Labour Party.

+Constituency profile

+Newcastle-under-Lyme is a constituency in Staffordshire.
+It covers the large town of Newcastle-under-Lyme, which has a population of around 80,000, and the rural area to its west.
+This includes Madeley, Audley and other smaller villages.

+Newcastle-under-Lyme is adjacent to the city of Stoke-on-Trent and forms part of its wider urban area.
+The town has an industrial history, with hatmaking, textile manufacturing and coal mining traditionally being the most important industries.
+The constituency has a large student population as the site of Keele University, which has around 14,000 students.
+The constituency has an overall average level of wealth; there is some deprivation in the centre of Newcastle-under-Lyme and some of its contiguous villages like Chesterton and Knutton, whilst the town's southern suburbs are affluent.
+House prices across the constituency are generally lower than the rest of the West Midlands region and the national average.

+In general, residents of the constituency have average levels of education and homeownership.
+Rates of household income and child poverty are similar to national averages.
+A high proportion of residents work in the business administration, education and transport sectors, and the percentage claiming unemployment benefits is low.
+White people made up 92% of the population at the 2021 census.

+At the local council level, most of the constituency is represented by Reform UK with some Conservative councillors in the town's southern suburbs.
+Voters in Newcastle-under-Lyme strongly supported leaving the European Union in the 2016 referendum; an estimated 61% voted in favour of Brexit compared to the nationwide figure of 52%.

 Boundaries

 Historic

 1885–1918: The existing parliamentary borough, so much of the municipal borough of Newcastle-under-Lyme as was not already included in the parliamentary borough, the local government district of Tunstall, and so much of the parish of Wolstanton as lay south of a line drawn along the centre of the road leading west from Chatterley railway station to the boundary of Audley parish.

 1918–1950: The Municipal Borough of Newcastle-under-Lyme and the Urban Districts of Audley and Wolstanton United.

 1950–1983: The Municipal Borough of Newcastle-under-Lyme and the Rural District of Newcastle-under-Lyme.

 1983–2010: The Borough of Newcastle-under-Lyme wards of Audley and Bignall End, Bradwell, Chesterton, Clayton, Cross Heath, Halmerend, Holditch, Keele, May Bank, Porthill, Seabridge, Silverdale, Thistleberry, Town, Westlands and Wolstanton.